-Addlestone Hebrew Academy will generally follow the school closing announcements of the Charleston County public schools in the event of unusual or hazardous weather conditions.
+Addlestone Hebrew Academy usually follows the school closing announcements of the Charleston County Public Schools in the event of unusual or hazardous weather conditions.
 If circumstances and conditions exist that do not impact AHA, the school reserves the right to open even if county schools are closed.